e1sordo/MobilePaymentSystem/README.md

-This is an internal exam educational project for students from lab-january.
+This is an internal epam educational project for students from lab-january.